lightning/bolts/08-transport.md

 derived secret key at this point of the handshake.

 The handshake is _exactly_ 66 bytes: 1 byte for the handshake version, 33
-bytes for the ephemeral public key encrypted with the `ChaCha20` stream cipher, 16 bytes for the encrypted public key's tag generated via the AEAD construction, and 16 bytes for a final authenticating tag.
+bytes for the static public key encrypted with the `ChaCha20` stream cipher, 16 bytes for the encrypted public key's tag generated via the AEAD construction, and 16 bytes for a final authenticating tag.